 We can prove this by contrasting Brooke’s poem with the untranslated source-tale that Brooke mostly used: Pierre Boistuau’s Histoires Tragiques (1559).
 Such an analysis shows us exactly where Brooke seems to have expanded certain parts of the tragedy, adding new info and long speeches.
 Importantly, many of Brooke’s seemingly original expansions of the tale appear to derive from North’s Dial (1557)—as well as North’s experiences in Italy as documented in his travel journal (1555.)
 What is more, Shakespeare’s play also includes analogous speeches that also appear to come from these very same Northern passages.

 Importantly, both Brooke and Shakespeare not only share some of the same elements from these Northern passages, they also include different elements from these same Northern passages.
 In other words, it seems as if both Brooke and Shakespeare, writing more than 30 years apart, scanned through North’s Dial and independently decided to borrow material from the same exact pages and passages of North–even from the exact same poem and stanzas.
 Even more stunningly, both Brooke and Shakespeare often borrow from these same passages of North at the very same moments in their respective tragedies.

 Of course, this is all wildly improbable.
 What really happened is that North, as he always did, recycled and echoed his own passages when writing the original Romeo and Juliet, and some of this Northern material ended up Brooke’s poem and remain in Shakespeare’s extant play.

 Brooke’s expansions on the tale that he got from North’s Romeo and Juliet:

 - The change of Rome’s last name from Montecchi to Montague –which in Early Tudor times was necessarily connected with Anthony Browne, Viscount Mountague (North’s trip and journal, 1555)

-- The transformation of Juliet’s wedding to a funeral, from wedding music and Hymen’s bed to a dirge, etc. (From North’s original poem on Camma in The Dial, 1557)
+- The transformation of Juliet’s wedding to a funeral, from wedding music and Hymen’s bed to a dirge and grave, etc. (From North’s original poem on Camma in The Dial, 1557)

 - The series of pointed effects of Romeo’s depression (The Dial, 1557)